Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 One time, our vessel got involved in an incident where the rudder touched the bottom while performing a turn.

-After that event, there was a creaking sound whenever the rudder makes certain angles.
-We decided to see as much of the rudder so Chief Officer made the vessel trimmed by her head (forward draft is greater than aft draft).
+We decided to see as much of the rudder so the Chief Officer made the vessel trimmed by her head (forward draft is greater than aft draft).

 This was possible by ballasting the fore peak tank and the tanks forward of the tipping center.
 Furthermore, deballasting the aft peak and tanks aft of the tipping center also helped.